wikipedia2vec/wikipedia2vec/docs/index.md

 - *--negative*: The number of negative samples (default: 5)
 - *--lowercase/--no-lowercase*: Whether to lowercase words (default: True)
 - *--tokenizer*: The name of the tokenizer used to tokenize a text into words.
 Possible choices are *regexp*, *icu*, *mecab*, and *jieba*
+- *--sent-detect*: The sentence detector used to split texts into sentences.
+Currently, only *icu* is the possible value (default: None)
 - *--min-word-count*: A word is ignored if the total frequency of the word is less than this value (default: 10)
 - *--min-entity-count*: An entity is ignored if the total frequency of the entity appearing as the referent of an anchor link is less than this value (default: 5)
 - *--min-paragraph-len*: A paragraph is ignored if its length is shorter than this value (default: 5)